dcavar/nlp-lab.github.io/README.md

 - [Time and Event Annotation and NLP Technologies (TIE-ML)](/timeevents)
 - [Language Resources for Turkic Languages](/turkic) - [Focusing on Azerbaijani](/turkic)
 - [Knowledge Graph extraction and visualization from relational databases, unstructured text, and images/videos](/kgextraction)
-- Entailment and Reasoning over Knowledge Graphs (and Description Logic) using Temporal Graph Neural Networks and Knowledge Graphs.
+- Entailment and Reasoning over Knowledge Graphs (and Description Logic/Semantic Web): Using Temporal Graph Neural Networks and Knowledge Graphs.

 Previous projects foci: